 Students are encouraged to feel safe enough with CGCC staff and faculty to ask for help if they are the victim of any crime or harassment on campus, especially sexual violence.
 Any crime related to sexual violence that is reported to staff or faculty will be reported to the appropriate law enforcement agency, unless the victim requests otherwise.
-If the staff or faculty member perceives that there is imminent harm to a student, self, or other party related to the crime, the crime will be reported even if the victim requests otherwise.
+If the staff or faculty member perceives that there is imminent harm to a student, self, or other party related to the crime, or if the victim is underage, the crime will be reported even if the victim requests otherwise.
 If the alleged perpetrator is a staff or faculty member, the Title IX coordinator, Human Resources manager, and other appropriate staff may also be notified.
-If the alleged perpetrator is a student, the Title IX coordinator, Chief Student Services Officer, and other appropriate staff may also be notified.
-If an incident occurs off campus, but is reported to college staff, the complaint or report will be evaluated to determine whether it violates Title IX or other policy, e.g. if off-campus harassment or sexual violence has continuing effects that create a hostile environment on campus.
+If the alleged perpetrator is a student, the Title IX coordinator, Vice-President of Student Services, and other appropriate staff may also be notified.
+If an incident occurs off campus, but is reported to college staff, the complaint or report will be evaluated to determine whether it violates Title IX or other policy, e.g. if offcampus harassment or sexual violence has continuing effects that create a hostile environment on campus.
 Allegations of off-campus sexual violence are of particular concern and should be brought to the college's attention.
 If, however, an incident occurs on campus, it must be reported in accordance with the Clery Act, even if one or more of the parties involved request that it not be reported.
+Clery Act-compliant reporting only specifies that occurrence of the event be noted for statistical data purposes.
+No detail will be recorded regarding the incident for Clery Act reporting.